 The Scholarship promotes the importance of further education and recognition of professional certification in the advancement of an individual in their career in Compliance.
-We hope that this scholarship will assist the winners to realise their educational and career goals.
 It is named the Niall Gallagher Professional Diploma in Compliance Scholarship in recognition of Niall’s contribution to the field of Ethics and Compliance, and in particular for his involvement in the formation and development of the ACOI.
 Niall was the founding Chairman of the ACOI and a career banker working for over 40 years in AIB plc until his retirement in 2008.
-Niall is an Honorary Fellow of the ACOI and is a former Chair of the ACOI Ethics Committee.

 The original idea for the ACOI was that it would be a single entity covering all financial services run by practitioners for practitioners.
 Its principal objectives include the education, training and competency development of Compliance professionals in regulatory Compliance and business ethics and Niall was one of the architects and founders of the ACOI.